 EU Machinery Regulation (Regulation (EU) 2023/1230)

-The EU Machinery Regulation (Regulation (EU) 2023/1230, replacing Directive 2006/42/EC) establishes health and safety requirements for machinery and related products placed on the EU market.
-Effective January 20, 2027, it addresses digital technologies, AI integration, cybersecurity of safety functions, and autonomous machinery.
-Introduces mandatory third-party conformity assessment for high-risk machinery categories.
+The EU Machinery Regulation (Regulation (EU) 2023/1230), replacing Directive 2006/42/EC, establishes health and safety requirements for machinery placed on the EU market.
+Applicable from August 20, 2027, with certain provisions applying from January 20, 2027, it modernizes rules to address digital technologies, AI integration, and cybersecurity of safety functions in machinery.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.